nsouzarj/cra-frontend/DOCKER.md

 Before you begin, ensure you have the following installed:
 - Docker (version 18.09 or higher)
-- Docker Compose (optional but recommended)
+- Docker Compose (version 1.27.0 or higher)

 ## Docker Configuration Files

 This project includes the following Docker-related files:

 1. `Dockerfile` - Multi-stage build configuration for the Angular application
-2. `docker-compose.yml` - Docker Compose configuration for easy deployment
+2. `docker-compose.yml` - Docker Compose configuration for easy deployment of the complete stack (frontend, backend, and database)
+3. `docker-compose.override.yml` - Additional configuration for health checks in development
-3. `nginx.conf` - Nginx web server configuration for serving the application
+4. `nginx.conf` - Nginx web server configuration for serving the application with reverse proxy capabilities
-4. `.dockerignore` - Specifies files and directories to exclude from the Docker build context
+5. `.dockerignore` - Specifies files and directories to exclude from the Docker build context

 ## Building the Docker Image